 Peppermint bark is a classic holiday treat that's scrumptious, pretty, and just fabulous for gifting.
 Who can resist dark chocolate, white chocolate, and the crackling crunch of minty candy cane bits?
 Best of all, you can make it in less than an hour, with only three ingredients.
 Peppermint bark also makes a wonderful teacher or hostess gift during the Christmas holiday season.

 03 of 16

-Homemade turtle candies are a classic, beloved winter holiday treat that's often found in Christmas stockings.
+Homemade turtle candies are classic, beloved winter holiday treats often found in Christmas stockings.
 And you won't believe how easy it is to make these decadent candies at home.
 With just three ingredients and the microwave, you and the kids can put together these adorable treats in no time.

 04 of 16

 Kids of all ages will love to make and eat this magical reindeer chow.
 Made from cereal, pretzels, chocolate, and dried fruit, all coated with white chocolate and then dusted with glittery gold sprinkles, this Christmas holiday candy treat looks as festive as it tastes.
 It makes a pretty holiday gift too, packaged in cellophane bags and tied with ribbon.
 Kids will love munching on this treat and then leaving some out for Rudolph and his friends to enjoy.Continue to 5 of 16 below.